Florida Lotto is the original state draw game for the Florida Lottery.

 Florida Lotto has a total of five prize tiers.

-To win the jackpot, someone must match all six numbers.
+To win the jackpot, players must match all six numbers.
 To win a prize, players must match at least two numbers.

 Florida Lotto has a minimum starting jackpot of US $1 million.